zerosignal0/lets-learn-python/README.md

 # lets-learn-python
-This project is to provide learning the basics of python and python scripting (mostly focused on 2.7x)
+This project is to provide learning the basics of python and python scripting.
+In most of our examples we will focus on Python 3.x, although most will be backwards compatiable with Python 2.7.